-That short answer is—it depends.
-Cases can sometimes settle shortly after an injury (within a few weeks or a couple of months), or it can take years to settle a case.
+Workers Compensation cases can sometimes settle shortly after an injury (within a few weeks or a couple of months), or they can take years.

 Workers’ compensation cases differ from personal injury.
 In most workers’ comp claims, an employee will get receive some type of benefit before their case is resolved or settled.
 This is not the case in other personal injury claims, such as car accidents or slip and fall cases.

 Employers are motivated to provide some benefits, even if they disagree with how much should be provided because they may be penalized if they do not at least provide you with some bare minimum benefits while your case is pending.